johnste/finicky/README.md

 ```

 ## Support development

+### Looking for co-maintainers

+Do you want to help out with the development of Finicky?
+My time to spend to work on Finicky is very limited, and my limited experience with Swift and MacOS I feel is holding it back.
+If this sounds interesting to you please reach out to me, preferably on [Twitter](https://twitter.com/johnste_).

+### Donations

 If you want to help support further development of finicky, feel free to buy me a coffee on ko-fi.